Geometry matters: Exploring language examples at the decision boundary: Introduction

+Our main contribution can thus be summarized as the following.
+1. We propose a second order statistic, the log of the largest eigen value of Fisher matrix in order to capture linguistic fragilities.
+2. We extensively establish the empirical relationship between $\lambda_{max}$ and success probability of random word substitutions.

+To the best of our knowledge, this is the first work analyzing properties of the fisher metric to understand classifier fragility in NLP.
 The rest of the paper is organized as follows: In Section 2, we summarize related work.
 In Section 3, we discuss our approach of computing the FIM and the gradient-based perturbation strategy.
 In Section 4, we discuss the results of the eigenvalues of FIM in synthetic data and sentiment analysis datasets with BERT and CNN.
+We also do extensive quantitative evaluations using 4 other text datasets.
 Finally, in Section 5, we discuss the implications of studying the eigenvalues of FIM for evaluating NLP models.